 Who is responsible for paying for a funeral?

-If the deceased did not have a prepaid funeral plan, then the responsibility for paying for a funeral falls on the immediate next of kin.
-This can be quite a burden for many families and is why more seniors today are considering setting up simple cremation arrangements.
+If the deceased did not have a prepaid funeral plan, paying for a funeral falls on the immediate next of kin.
+This can be quite a burden for many families, and this is why more seniors today are considering setting up simple cremation arrangements.
 Pre-planning can be a simple and affordable option, giving families peace of mind for when the time comes.

 If you are interested in pre-arranging a simple cremation plan, contact your local DFS Memorials location at (505) 209-3359.